 20 Achievable Goals To Set for Your Personal Development

-Setting goals can be an effective way to help yourself grow and develop, both personally and within your career.
-When you set goals for yourself, you are ultimately approaching success with an open mind, and making progress toward your goals.
+Setting goals can be a good way to help yourself grow and develop, both personally and within your career.
+When you set life goals for yourself, you're ultimately approaching success with an open mind and making progress toward your professional goals.
 Consider setting short-term goals to start with, and you may use these goals to help you achieve larger, long-term goals.

-In this article, we list a variety of examples of personal goals you could set for yourself as a starting point when determining the milestones you want to meet in your life.
+In this article, we provide a list of personal goals you could set for yourself as a starting point when determining the milestones you want to meet in your life.

 Related: Setting Goals To Improve Your Career